notofonts/noto-docs/src/miniarticles/NotoSansPhagsPa.md

 # Noto Sans PhagsPa

-Noto Sans PhagsPa is a unmodulated (“sans serif”) design for texts in the historical Phags-pa script.
+Noto Sans PhagsPa is a unmodulated (“sans serif”) design for texts in the historical Central Asian _Phags-pa_ script.

 Noto Sans PhagsPa contains 379 glyphs, 5 OpenType features, and supports 94 characters from 3 Unicode blocks: Phags-pa, CJK Symbols and Punctuation, Mongolian.